Research

 Interoception

-Interoception is a main research topic of the Department of Clinical & Health Psychology.
-The construct is defined as the perception and the processing of body-internal signals (e.g. perception of the heartbeat, respiration as well as hunger, satiety and thirst).
-Previous research has shown that interoception is a key information associated with emotions, cognitions and self-regulating processes.
-In this context, the department focuses on different research areas, described briefly below, based on several projects.
+The main research focus of the Department of Clinical & Health Psychology is the construct of interoception.
+This describes the perception and processing of internal body signals such as heartbeat, breathing and the perception of hunger, satiety and thirst.
+Previous research has shown that interoception is a key piece of information and is linked to emotions, cognition and self-regulatory processes.
+As part of this, the department is working on various focal points, which are briefly described below by presenting various projects.

 Measuring interoception